Jenspi/ScholarUp/README.md

 A Junior in Computer Science intrested in Mobile Application Development and Software Engineering.
 I use planners and calenders to keep track of what I need done, so it will be very intresting to see the process of creating an app like this!
 You can contact me through: [LinkedIn](https://www.linkedin.com/in/jumana-sul) or [Email](jumana.suleiman.cs@gmail.com).

 ### Kailey Bergeron
+A Junior in Computer Science dedicated to building my leadership, problem-solving, mobile & web design and development skills.
+Have always enjoyed using and discovering new productivity apps.
+I belive they are useful in a variety of ways, and am thrilled to work with a creative and ambitious team to develop our very own productivity app.
+For my background and experience: [LinkedIn](https://www.linkedin.com/in/kaileybergeron/) and [Portfolio](https://techkailey.github.io/MyPortfolioWebsite/).